jay-watt/bike_sharing/README.md

 ## Project Overview

-This project aims to forecast hourly bike rental counts for Capital Bikeshare by analysing historical usage patterns and combining them with weather data.
+This incomplete project aims to forecast hourly bike rental counts for Capital Bikeshare by analysing historical usage patterns and combining them with weather data.